 - Win has 12 homeless shelters in Manhattan, the Bronx, Brooklyn, and Queens

-- The average length of stay for Win families living in shelter is 13 months
+- The average length of stay for Win families living in shelter who exit to permanent housing is 13 months

 Learn more about Win’s proposed new shelters: